alessbell/aless.co/content/blog/gatsby-wasm-plugin/index.md

 ![The resulting image for this post, using the same typeface and gradient that appear elsewhere on this website 😍](./wasm-twitter-card.png)

-Once I saw the result, I was glad I had ventured down this particular rabbit hole :)
+Once I saw the result, I was glad I had ventured down this particular rabbit hole!

-## Trial and Error
+## Missing Glyphs

 There were a few bumps along the road, mainly falling into the category of missing or incorrectly rendered glyphs:

 ![The image on the left is supposed to say "2019", while the image on the right is missing glyphs "d", "q" and "w"](./glitches.png)

-After some head scratching, I chalked it up to a bug in `fonterator` and moved to `rusttype` as my underlying text rendering crate (I would also realize I needed something like `glyph_brush_layout` to handle layout/text wrapping.)
+After some head scratching, I chalked it up to a bug in `fonterator` and moved to `rusttype` as my underlying text rendering crate which fixed things (I would also realize I needed something like `glyph_brush_layout` to handle layout/text wrapping.)
 I still don't know exactly what the issue with `fonterator` was, but I received the following thoughtful comment from the folks at the font editor FontForge via Twitter:

 > I would check the directionality of the glyphs in your image.
 I noticed that "b" and "p" are OK, yet "d" and "q" are not.
 I think the problem is that splines which should be clockwise are counter, and those which should be counter are clockwise.
 Try e.g. "Correct Direction".

-I still lack the context to appreciate what this means, but I'd love to dig in and try to find the fix.
-If anyone wants to pair on this, LMK!
+I still lack some context here, but I'd love to dig in and try to find the fix.
+If anyone has any ideas, let me know!

 ## Conclusion

 This was a fun and unexpected introduction to solving a real world problem with emerging tech I remain fascinated by.

-A few takeaways/reminders:
+A few takeaways:

 - The partially self-imposed constraints made this more fun!
-A native dependency-free solution was in the cards after all.
+A native dependency-free solution was in the cards after all thanks to WebAssembly.
 - The complexity involved in rendering text to screens is humbling once you scratch the surface.
 It's too often and too easily taken for granted.
 - Rust is a vast language that has introduced me to many new concepts, chief among them the ownership model of memory management.
 There is a dauntingly long list of language features I have yet to master (lifetimes! [turbofish!](https://turbo.fish/) 😉), but I don't need to master them all to start writing Rust.
 I can start with the parts I need, and go from there.